chloealbright/DevHiveMind/Language/Typescript/Async vs Defer how JavaScript is loaded.md

 ---
 tags:
+  - javascript
+  - bestPractices
 author:
   - jacgit18
+Comments: This documentation discusses
 Status: Capture
 Started:
-EditDate:
+EditDate: 2024-02-09
 Relates:
 ---
-### Best Practices for Script Tags in HTML

 When working with script tags in HTML, it's essential to consider various attributes for optimal performance and functionality.
 Here are some best practices: